10 BEST Things to do in Zamboanga City

 A walking tour is a great way to feel & experience the city.
 What I liked about the walking tour personally is I get to see how open and ordinary the city is.
 I was also interested at the ancestral buildings that have been kept or remodeled, including ordinary houses and commercial ones like BPI and McDonalds.

-The Yakan Weaving Village is a must-see in Zamboanga City.
-As its name implies, it’s a small village composed of several commercial stalls where you can see and buy traditional woven products by the Yakan, such as cloths, bags, purses, hats and accessories.
+The Yakan Weaving Village is one of the must-see Zamboanga City tourist spots.
+It’s a small village composed of several commercial stalls where you can see and buy traditional woven products by the Yakan, such as cloths, bags, purses, hats and accessories.
 The fabrics in these products have various colors and bold geometric designs.
 You can also witness a live demonstration of traditional weaving.

 For a bit of background, the Yakans are a Filipino tribe native to Basilan.
 They have a tradition of weaving dresses (called semmek) using plant fibers such as abaca and pineapple.
 Nowadays, they have expanded their craft to include other products to be sold to locals & tourists in Zamboanga City.